 While formal research on microdosing might be scarce, there are abundant individual accounts from microdosers that help to reveal the landscape of microdosing’s broad effects.
 Below are just a few accounts from individuals who have tried microdosing mushrooms.

-Overcoming addictive patterns – “Thanks to microdosing lsd and mushrooms (on and off over the past year) I have been able to let go of my unhealthy eating habits, quit all drugs (except psychedelics), came off all prescription medications, quit weed, quit porn and masterbation, quit coffee.
-And I met the most amazing women that I have ever met in my life and now we are living together and I’m trying to have my first baby at 30 years old.”
+Overcoming addictive patterns – “Thanks to microdosing lsd and mushrooms (on and off over the past year), I have been able to let go of my unhealthy eating habits, quit all drugs (except psychedelics), come off all prescription medications, quit weed, quit porn and masturbation, quit coffee.
+And I met the most amazing woman that I have ever met in my life, and now we are living together, and I’m trying to have my first baby at 30 years old.”

 Improved emotional awareness – “When I microdose mushrooms, I do notice more awareness around my emotional state and how I respond or react to my emotions.
 I feel more agency in my emotional expression and am able to engage/work with my emotional response as opposed to reacting to it.”

 Getting possession of good quality psilocybin mushrooms is, of course a critical first step before you can begin microdosing.
 Depending on the legal status of psilocybin mushrooms where you live, they may be more or less difficult to procure.

 Purchasing from a supplier

 The most common way that people get psychedelic mushrooms is to buy them from a “dealer.”
 Unless you’re living somewhere where mushrooms are legally sold in shops, such as in Amsterdam, purchasing them may put you at risk with the law.
 Always purchase from someone you trust who is accountable and preferably uses discrete encrypted messaging for safety purposes.

 Foraging for wild mushrooms